DPlugins-Archive/sandbox-free/readme.txt

 Any change you made to Oxygen Builder's settings (plugin setting and global style), post (all oxygen releated metapost) will isolated until you published it.

+Note: The [Aether plugin](https://wordpress.org/plugins/aether) is required to run this plugin, it will be installed automatically.

 ### Further Reading

 For more info about the fifth element for Oxygen Builder, check out the following: